Cabooses

 The caboose type we now call the Northeastern was born on the Reading Company in the early 1920s.
 Wooden hacks were still the norm, but the Reading wanted something sturdier to cope with the pounding of heavy coal trains.
 Their answer was an all-steel body: plain, purposeful and strong enough to stand years of rough service.

-Between 1923 and 1924 the Reading built 285 cars of this type across several classes.
+Between 1923 and 1924, the Reading built 285 cars of this type across several classes.
 The first had solid underframes; later builds introduced Duryea cushion underframes that smoothed the ride for crews on rough track.
 The design was so successful that other Northeastern roads soon followed.
 The Central Railroad of New Jersey, Lehigh & New England, Lehigh Valley, Pittsburgh & West Virginia and Western Maryland all rostered similar cars.
 Some were built by the Reading, others in home shops, and each batch had its own quirks — differences in trucks, steps, running boards, grab irons and whether or not the end walls carried windows.

 What they all had in common was toughness.
 Northeasterns lasted into the Conrail and Chessie years, and many found second lives on Class I and short lines.
 A fair number survive today in museums, on tourist lines or adapted for new uses, from cabins to hotel rooms.
-They may not have had the striking profile of the wide-visions, but as dependable workhorses they were about as good as it got.
+They may not have had the striking profile of the wide-visions, but as dependable workhorses, they were about as good as it got.

 International Wide Vision

-By the 1950s freight cars were getting taller, and a man perched in an old-style cupola could barely see past the first couple of box cars.
+By the 1950s, freight cars were getting taller, and a man perched in an old-style cupola could barely see past the first couple of box cars.
 The solution was simple: extend the cupola out over the sides of the carbody and restore the crew’s view along the train.
-Thus the wide-vision, or extended-vision, caboose was born — instantly recognisable, unmistakably modern and very much the last word in caboose design.
+Thus, the wide-vision, or extended-vision, caboose was born — instantly recognisable, unmistakably modern and very much the last word in caboose design.

-Some roads, such as the Rock Island, created them by fitting extensions to existing cars.
+Some roads, such as the Rock Island, were created by fitting extensions to existing cars.
 Most, however, were purpose-built, with the International Car Company taking the lead and turning out hundreds for railroads across the continent.
 The wider cupola not only gave a clear line of sight past high-sided cars but also made for a roomier interior, a small but welcome concession to crew comfort.

-In many ways the wide-vision was the caboose’s last hurrah.
+In many ways, the wide-vision was the caboose’s last hurrah.
 Modern, practical and still common into the 1980s, they were finally displaced when electronic train-end devices took over.

 Maine Central

-On the Maine Central the caboose was always the “buggy”, and the fleet reflected the line’s character: varied, hard-working and often rebuilt to suit the times.
+On the Maine Central, the caboose was always the “buggy”, and the fleet reflected the line’s character: varied, hard-working and often rebuilt to suit the times.
 Wooden cars from the First World War era were rebuilt with plywood sides.
 Others were sheathed in steel at Waterville.
 The road also rostered International wide-visions and three distinctive home-built long cabooses on express reefer trucks, with either vertical or sloped cupola sides.

-By the Guilford era the writing was on the wall, but the buggies clung on.
+By the Guilford era, the writing was on the wall, but the buggies clung on.
 One even received the grey-and-orange Guilford scheme, the only MEC caboose ever to do so.

-Caboose No. 558, shown before reskinning in plywood, retains its original wood siding typical of Maine Central’s earlier “buggies.” © Geoff Quadland
+Caboose No. 558, shown before reskinning in plywood, retains its original wood siding typical of Maine Central’s earlier “buggies.” © Geoff Quadland.

 Waldo H. Kingston captured Maine Central caboose No. 563 on display at Boothbay Harbor, Maine, in September 1965. © Great Falls Model Railroad Club

-Maine Central wooden caboose re-sheathed with steel at Waterville, ME. in April 1980. © George Melvin Collection
+Maine Central wooden caboose re-sheathed with steel at Waterville, ME, in April 1980. © George Melvin Collection

 Maine Central Caboose #614R at Livermore Falls, ME on 8 December 1977.
 Photo by Richard Merriam.